 - After the second exploratory session, the unit proposers may submit their proposal for a new unit, which the Program Committee can approve, deny, or—in very rare circumstances—return for revision and resubmission after a third, final exploratory session.
 The Program Committee meets each January to review and approve proposals.
 Samples of successful proposals are available from [email protected].

-- For the 2021 Annual Meeting cycle, Exploratory Sessions must be submitted through the INSPIRE system by March 1, 2021.
-Notification of program acceptance will be announced by April 1, 2021.
+- For the 2022 Annual Meeting cycle, Exploratory Sessions must be submitted through the PAPERS system by March 1, 2022.
+Notification of program acceptance will be announced by April 1, 2022.
 Exploratory Sessions held at the 2020 Virtual Annual Meetings can reapply for an Exploratory Session in 2021.

 Seminars are for an already identified group of up to twenty members who want to work together on a defined research project with a view to publication.
 Seminars are meant for a narrower focus than Units.
 If, in the judgment of the Program Committee, a proposed Seminar is closer to a possible Unit proposal, the committee will encourage the submitters to propose an Exploratory Session in the following year instead.
 Seminars have a five-year non-renewable term.
 Seminar proposals do not require Exploratory Sessions preliminary to the new Seminar proposal.